nowaproj/docs/docs/local-project-simulator/simulator.md

 ---
 sidebar_position: 3
-title: Running on a simulator/physical device 📱
+title: Running on a simulator/physical device
-description: 🔧 How to test your Nowa project on an actual simulator or a real device 🧪✨
+description: How to test your Nowa project on an actual simulator or a real device
 ---

-# Running on a simulator/physical device 📱
+# Running on a simulator/physical device

-One of the key advantages of using **Nowa Desktop** for your Flutter development 🐦 is the ability to test your app on actual emulators 🖥️📲 and real devices 🔌📱.
-This guide will walk you through 🧭 the steps to test your app effectively ✅ and take advantage of Flutter's powerful **hot reload** ⚡ feature.
+In this guide, we’ll walk step by step through the different ways to test your project and make use of Flutter’s powerful **hot reload**.

 ---

-## 🛠️ Setting Up Local Projects for Testing 🧑‍💻
+## Setting Up Local Projects for Testing

-As mentioned earlier, you can [📂 create a local Flutter project](./createlocalproject.md) using Nowa Desktop.
+Before you begin, make sure your app is set up as a **local Flutter project**.

+You can easily do this inside Nowa, check out the [guide on creating local projects](./createlocalproject.md) if you haven’t yet.

-This allows you to test your app on various simulators 🎮 or even on an actual smartphone 📱.
+Once that’s ready, you’ll be able to run your app on different simulators or even directly on your phone.

-Here’s how you can do it ⬇️:

 ---

-### 1️⃣ Instant Preview with Nowa 👀
+## 1. Instant Preview with Nowa

-- **⚡ Quick Preview:** To get a quick preview of your app, click on the ▶️ **Play** button inside Nowa.
+The quickest way to see your app in action is by using the **Play** button inside Nowa.

+- When you click Play, your app instantly appears inside a preview frame.
-  👉 This will provide an instant preview within any frame you choose (e.g., 📱 iPhone, 📱 iPad, 🤖 Android Pixel, 📟 Samsung tablets, 🖥️ Desktop, etc.).
+- You can choose from different devices such as iPhone, iPad, Android Pixel, Samsung tablets, or even a desktop screen.

+This is perfect for a quick look at your design and layout.

-- **⚠️ Preview Limitations:** While the previewer is useful 🛠️, it has certain limitations.
+However, keep in mind that the previewer has some limitations.

-  For example, it allows you to test **Firebase Authentication** 🔑 features like signing in, but it doesn’t perform the actual sign-in or sign-up 🚫.
+For example, you can test flows like **Firebase Authentication**, but you won’t actually be signed in.
-  For full functionality testing ✅, you'll need to run the app on a real simulator 🖥️ or a physical device 📲.
+For testing real functionality, you’ll need to use a simulator or a physical device.

 <video width="600" controls>
   <source src="/videos/simulator/builtinsimulator.webm" type="video/mp4" />